marcogreselin/patient-registry/README.md

 - Source and compiled code: see dir PatientRegistry (this is the Eclipse workspace).
 - JavaDoc: see PatientRegistry/Sanus/doc
 - Video: https://youtu.be/bodC7oZ2Cnk
-- JAR: check the JAR folder.
-Run Sanus.jar in that folder.
-It needs to read and write in the database and the img folder so I cannot put it in a different location.

 ## Features Implemented
 - All exceptions handled.